siph/vidbox/README.md

 # Vidbox

-Vidbox is a media-management application.

-Vidbox allows users to upload pictures and videos and group them into albums.
+Vidbox is a media-management application that allows users to upload pictures and videos and optionally group them into albums.

 Albums can be used to perform basic video editing such as clipping and concatenating.

 Vidbox also accepts a Telegram api-key to automatically broadcast media to a Telegram channel.